tianhm/unlocker/README.md

 # macOS Unlocker V4 for VMware Workstation

-> [!NOTE]
-> Doing some tidy up of the repo to make it more relevant in 2026.

-## IMPORTANT: Security Update
-Please redownload the unlocker as VMware have [announced](https://www.vmware.com/security/advisories/VMSA-2023-0024.html) and fixed a vulnerability in VMware Tools across macOS, Linux and Windows guests.
-The unlocker has been updated with the latest ISOs which fix the issue.
-Alternatively download the tools directly from VMware https://vmware.com/go/tools.

-## Unlocker 2007-2023
+## Unlocker 2007-2026
-This project is now archived.
+This project is now complete and archived.

-The unlocker should continue to run as there have been few changes to the VMware code in many years.
+The unlocker is complete and should continue to run as there have been few changes to the VMware code in many years
-I have stopped developemnt as I no longer use VMware but would be happy to refer to a fork if someone sends me an email with the relevant details.

-There is also [Auto Unlocker](https://github.com/paolo-projects/auto-unlocker) which is still active.

 ***